 After college, he earned his medical degree from Vanderbilt University (Nashville, TN).
 He then completed an orthopaedic surgery residency at the University of Pennsylvania (Philadelphia, PA).
 After residency, he returned to Vanderbilt University to complete a fellowship in Hand, Microvascular, and Upper Extremity Surgery.

-Dr. Pappas is also a candidate member of several medical societies including the American Society for Surgery of the Hand and the American Academy of Orthopaedic Surgeons.
-He serves as a consultant reviewer for the Journal of Hand Surgery, American.
-He has an active interest in clinical research, particularly fractures of the upper extremity, and has over 25 peer-reviewed publications to his credit.
+Dr. Pappas is also a member of the American Society for Surgery of the Hand and serves as a consultant reviewer for the Journal of Hand Surgery, American.
+He has an active interest in clinical research with over 30 peer-reviewed publications and multiple textbook chapters to his credit.